-- We went to see Colin at a gig in Bromsgrove a couple of years ago and was fortunate to meet him afterwards.
+- What can I say???
+A lyricist that seemed to know my very thoughts.
+Gone but NEVER forgotten – God Bless You –We went to see Colin at a gig in Bromsgrove a couple of years ago and was fortunate to meet him afterwards.
 A wonderful, personal gig, and a lovely man.
 Happy memories that me and my girlfirend will always treasure.God bless Colin and his family.A genius with a voice from the Gods.
 Thaks Colin.Dear Colin,

 It is so hard listening to your music without tears, but I still thank you what you left for us.

 By the way, I 'm the cellist and now practice "Wonderful Life".
 Hope you don't mind.dear Colin this was because of you, inspired by you... so just a piece of